alez04/qwatchlist/README.md

   - This would involve custom deployment and licensing agreements, providing a tailored solution for high-demand clients.

 The choice of model, or a combination thereof, will be further evaluated based on community feedback, adoption rates, and strategic alignment with the Qubic ecosystem's growth.

+The service will be maintained and operated by Navia Tech (alez_nv’s team) after project delivery.
+Initially, a paid subscription plan will be implemented using Stripe for payment processing.
+Integration of QUBIC token payments is planned as a future enhancement, enabling seamless in-ecosystem transactions.

+Revenue from subscriptions and ecosystem partnerships will support ongoing operations and development.
+No additional funding from the Qubic Foundation is expected after incubation, ensuring the project’s financial independence.

 ## 8. Team